-Based on a common decision of EHF MC and CC, coaching lecturers/experts are involved in EHF educational courses for referees in order to provide the YRs as well as the EHF referee candidates with the tactical and technical "insights into handball" (athletics, technical skills, tactical concepts, space and playing structure, coaching principles, etc.) and to improve their skills of "reading the game".
-The same holds good for EHF coaching courses on all levels with referee experts taking part in order to familiarise coaches with the guidelines of refereeing.
-This exchange of opinion and the open dialogue have contributed significantly to the establishment of better understanding and communication of all sides involved, as well as to the development of the sport.
+Based on a common decision of EHF MC and CC coaching lecturers/experts are involved in EHF educational courses for referees in order to provide the YRs as well as the EHF referee candidates with the tactical and technical "insights into handball" (athletics, technical skills, tactical concepts, space and playing structure, coaching principles, etc.) in order to improve their skills of "reading the game".
+Vice versa the same holds good for EHF coaching courses on all levels with referee experts taking part in order to make coaches familiar with the guidelines of refereeing.
+This exchange of opinion and the open dialogue have contributed a lot to a better understanding of one another and therefore turned out to be of high added value for the development of the sport.